gboehl/macro_puzzles/README.rst

 A collection of **"puzzles"** in macroeconomics
 ---------------------------------------------------

-This repository collects puzzling evidence and open questions in macroeconomic research.
+This repository collects puzzling evidence, paradoxes, and open questions in macroeconomic research.
 It aims to be a compilation of the contradictions between economic theory and the empirical evidence.
-Hopefully it will help us all (and motivated junior researchers) to focus on the important questions and the big picture.
+Hopefully it will help (in particular, motivated junior researchers) to focus on the important questions and the big picture.
 As such it has some similarity to the list of `Hilbert's Problems <https://en.wikipedia.org/wiki/Hilbert%27s_problems>`_.

 Definition of a **puzzle** in this context: